slowernews/wisdom-tldr/chapters/2-3_relation_society.md

 "Two kinds of fools — those who take religion literally, and those who think it has no value."
 -- Naval Ravikant [1974]*

+> *"Science discovers.
+Religion adjusts."
+-- x@pmddomingos*

 ### On morality

+> *"Compassion is the basis of morality."
+-- Arthur Schopenhauer [1788]*

+Morality is drawing a line someplace.

 > *"The hottest places in hell are reserved for those who, in times of great moral crisis, maintain their neutrality."
 -- Dante Alighieri [1265]*